-Jesus included the gift of tongues as a valid manifestation of the Holy Spirit.
+Jesus included speaking in tongues as a valid manifestation of the Holy Spirit.

 He also clearly put these verses in the context of being able to fulfill the Great Commission.

-This is the context we need for understanding all the gifts of the Holy Spirit.
+This is the context we need to understand all the gifts of the Holy Spirit, including speaking in tongues.

 The evidence of the Holy Spirit coming upon the first Christians in fulfilling Acts 1:4–8 can include all that Jesus mentioned here:

 - Even being able to overcome dangers like snakes and deadly poison.

 These are a few of the expressions of His power that take place as we have the Holy Spirit upon us to live the resurrected life in Christ.